 At the 2007 Sundance Film Festival Bacon launched SixDegrees.org, a web site that builds on the popularity of the "small world phenomenon" to create a charitable social network and inspire giving to charities online.
 He started the network with celebrities by highlighting their favorite charities, and he encourages everyone to be celebrities for their own causes by joining the Six Degrees movement.
 To date, the site has succeeded in raising over five million dollars for charities around the world.

 Bacon received the 2010 Joel Siegel Award from the Broadcast Film Critics Association in recognition of his outstanding film career and his charitable work with SixDegrees.org.
 In 2000, the Film Society of Lincoln Center honored Bacon for his extraordinary career in the film industry.

-All American Speakers is a speakers bureau and booking agency providing information on booking Kevin Bacon for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Kevin Bacon speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Kevin Bacon for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Kevin Bacon speaking fees, availability, speech topics and cost to hire for your next live or virtual event.

 Related Tags: Information on keynote speaking engagements, personal appearances, corporate entertainment and appearance fees for Kevin Bacon, an inspirational motivational speaker. bio for Kevin Bacon agency, manager, speaker fees, speaking agency entertainment booking agency, speaker's fee, how to book, booking agencies for lectures, speaking event, celebrity appearances for hire, who is agent, manager, publicist, who represents, speakers bureau management who represents Kevin Bacon